 Nylon (PA): 80°C-90°C

-In terms of time, it can take several hours for moisture to be removed from thermoplastic filament materials.
-In general, you should dry your spools at the recommended temperatures for roughly 4-6 hours.
-If you are using a filament dryer, drying temperatures and times may vary.
+In terms of drying time, it can take several hours for moisture to be removed from thermoplastic filament materials.
+In general, you should dry your spools at the recommended temperatures for roughly 4-6 hours, however more hygroscopic materials, such as Nylon (PA) may require longer drying times, up to—and even upwards of—12 hours.
+If you are using a dedicated filament dryer, drying temperatures and times may vary.

-Filament storage is vital if you want to protect your FDM 3D printing materials from moisture and minimize the need to dry them.
+Filament storage is vital if you want to protect your FFF 3D printing materials from moisture and minimize the need to dry them.
 Proper storage is also good for keeping materials safe from humidity and things like dust once you have taken the time to dry them out.
+On top of all that, proper storage of filaments can extend their shelf-life and maintain their optimal properties.

 Proper storage for filaments can keep your materials safe from moisture and humidity